-The problem with most promises of better sex is that they ignore a fundamental aspect of sexual experience; that it's both individual and subjective.
+The problem with most promises of better sex is that they ignore a fundamental aspect of sexual experience; that it's individual and subjective and it's social.
 Better sex for your neighbor may be nothing like better sex for you.
 In fact, the person you're having sex with may think better sex is something very different from what you imagine better sex to be.
 So before you buy another book, watch another video, or take another class, you need to start with what might seem like a not very sexy question: What does better sex mean to you?

 It's a big question, so here are a few specifics to think about: